Sport in Africa: History

+Contemporary era

 In 1956, football boomed in Africa with the establishment of the Confederation of African Football.
 Pan-Africanism was expressed through sports, but were conditioned by Western sporting federations like FIFA.
 Nevertheless, in the 1960 Rome Olympics, black African sportsmen were very successful in their respective fields, even scoring high places at the end of the competition.
 Sports furthered Africa's quest for independence, and today Africa is renowned in many sports, especially in soccer.

 Infrastructure

 African relative lack of success in international sports is due to lack of infrastructure.